 From a waterproofing standpoint, factory-built stainless steel units remove all the common failure points inherent in custom-built recessed boxes (niches).
 For many homeowners and professionals, that means peace of mind, and fewer call-backs.

-Additional Performance Attributes
+Additional Applications and Performance Attributes

 Beyond rigidity and moisture resistance, some tile backer boards offer additional performance characteristics that may influence your choice.